Customizing with EIF and event configuration

 network_id

-: BSC testnet network ID.contracts
+: BSC Testnet network ID.

 : Block height to start processing from.events

-: Includes external event configuration from ./config/events.yaml.
+: External event configuration from./config/events.yaml

 Common arguments (&common_args):